scicloj/tablecloth/docs/index.md

 ------------------------------------------------------------------------

 Using custom converter.
-Let's treat `:V4` as haxadecimal values.
+Let’s treat `:V4` as haxadecimal values.
 See that this way we can map column to any value.

 ``` clojure
 (-> DS